 1.6% Non-Domestic rates relief – (Scotland only)

-(Update as of 24 March) From 1 April 2020, a 1.6% non-domestic rates relief will apply for all properties across Scotland (this effectively reverses the planned inflationary increase for the year).
+(Update as of 24 March) From 1 April 2020 to 31 March 2021, a 1.6% non-domestic rates relief will apply for all properties across Scotland (this effectively reverses the planned inflationary increase for the year).
 This will automatically be applied on your council tax bill.

 Business Interruption Loans (CBILS) – for SME’s